About the QNWA network

 Phase 3: Local report and benchmarking (developmental membership)

-Information from the self- and peer-review is compiled into a local draft report which is verified by the peer-review team and the service.
+Information from the self-review and peer-review is compiled into a local draft report which is verified by the peer-review team and the service.
 They will be given an opportunity to comment before finalising the report.
 All final reports will be compiled into an annual aggregated report where services can benchmark.

 • Three-month self-review process